the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <captioned-image alt="Lotte World Tower" imgFile="guides/seoul/lotte-2.jpg"/>

 At the time of my visit, it was still not finished, so no visiting allowed.
-But I believe its future observatory at almost 500m height will be a must-visit destination in Seoul, competing to the Namsan Tower as the best view in town.
+Now its observatory at almost 500m height is a must-visit destination in Seoul, competing to the Namsan Tower as the best view in town.

 <image-gallery folder="guides/seoul/" prefix="lotte" :imgs="3" />

 ### Visit

-The tower is set to open in April 2017.
-The top ten stories of the building are originally reserved for public functions, and the observatory will certainly be worth a visit. **Update**: the tower is open since April 2007.
+The tower is open since April 2007.
 It's [observatory](https://seoulsky.lotteworld.com/) inaugurated right after and the [LOTTE Museum of Art](https://www.lottemuseum.com/) opened on the 7th floor of the tower in January 2018.
 The Lotte World Mall is gigantic and luxurious, if you are into this stuff you can have a blast there while the tower is not open.
 Otherwise, you won’t miss much to just skip it and enjoy other more interesting stuff to see in Seoul.
 You can reach by subway, Line 2, Jamsil Station, exits 3 & 4.

 <building-info-container id=28 />